Skip to content

 We all bear responsibility: for our own lives and social responsibility.
 We cannot escape this responsibility, even if we ignore it.
 In this case, we would only make unconscious decisions, which are usually not the best ones.
 So why not accept the challenge and actively take our lives and actions into our own hands?

-We have only one earth.
-We all have only one life.
-We want to embrace finitude as inspiration.
-Our personal time is our most valuable asset.
 After all, the average life expectancy is currently between 70-75 years globally.
 The oldest person so far was Frenchwoman Jeanne Louise Calment, who turned 122.
 If we actively take responsibility for our lives, we can make the best of it, no matter how old we are or get.
 Let’s be proactive.

 • Our Recommendation: Be aware that every action has an effect.